January 7, 2018

 However, despite these knocks the British Drilling Association (BDA), which is the official trade association that represents the entire spectrum of the drilling industry, has done much to address them.

-The presentations, targeted specifically specifiers and consultants throughout the UK, promoted the BDA's mission statement and goals, as well as highlighted more specific topics - such as drilling operations compliance; the importance and understanding of appropriate qualifications; obtaining quality samples; best practice; membership criteria; industry representation and the BDA Audit and CPD.
-A key aspect
+The presentations, targeted specifically specifiers and consultants throughout the UK, promoted the BDA’s mission statement and goals, as well as highlighted more specific topics – such as drilling operations compliance; the importance and understanding of appropriate qualifications; obtaining quality samples; best practice; membership criteria; industry representation and the BDA Audit and CPD.
+A key aspect being to inform and educate attendees on the correct standards and qualifications that they should be specifying.

 Drilling, if you like, was not being viewed with the credibility and importance – especially from a safety perspective – it rightly deserves.
 The roadshow addressed this specifically, although the much broader end-goal was to increase professionalism, improve the quality of projects and add value to both companies and employees, while at the same time it is hoped that this approach countered the survey’s main concern raised about the perceived lack of knowledge and adherence to the requisite standards.

-A second key goal was to address the skills shortage by improving awareness of drilling as a viable career path, through
+A second key goal was to address the skills shortage by improving awareness of drilling as a viable career path, through emphasising the importance of upskilling and training to employers, resulting in added value to both company and inpidual.

 The content of the roadshow itself was assembled with the help and input of the entire BDA membership, either directly through their own experiences and view of what was needed, or indirectly from the collated survey results of the previous year.
 With the content ready, funding from the CITB and an enthusiast team of presenters the show ‘hit the road’.